-Yogurt, fresh lemon and almond give this sunny loaf cake a unique flavor and texture that everyone will love.
+Yogurt, fresh lemon and almond give this sunny Almond Lemon Cake a unique flavor and texture that everyone will love.
 Perfect for brunch, tea or dessert!

 I’ve long been a fan of yogurt, replacing it in my favorite savory recipes for anything that calls for mayonnaise or sour cream, but also in sweets and baked goods.
 Don’t knock it until you try it- hubby didn’t even notice a difference!

 A recipe that I have prepared several times now is the Almond Lemon Cake, a versatile sweet treat that complements coffee or tea and can be served for any meal or course of the day.
 Some might call it a lemon pound cake, however the crumb is slightly less dense.

 I always have all of the ingredients lying around to make a lemon loaf cake, especially an extra large container of plain Stonyfield yogurt, making it a no-brainer for last minute meals.
 I have also substituted other citrus flavors and vanilla for almond in a pinch.